EngineeringEducation/Onboarding/server/mailing_list.md

 Seems simple, right?

-Node.js and the things you can make with it should empower you to build the web that exists between all of the connected devices you use every day.
+Node.js and the things you can make with it empowers you to build the web that exists between all of the connected devices you use every day.
 Node.js shouldn’t just be thought of as something for building webservers.
 It’s to connect programs together, be that over the network, or locally on your computer.
 It’s Javascript, with an interface to the full power of your operating system.
 That means it can read files, do computation, and connect with other resources across the internet.

 **What we’ll need to know how to do to successfully complete this project:**